zenglenn42/inversion-of-control/README.md

     <Accordion
       items={items}
       expansionReducer={combineExpansionReducers(
-        singleReducer,        // :-)  Only allow 1 item to be selected. preventCloseReducer   // :-)  At least 1 item should visible.
+        singleExpandedReducer, // :-)  Only allow 1 item to be selected. preventCloseReducer    // :-)  At least 1 item should visible.
       )}
     />
   )